A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Architectures hyperparameters

 \subsection{Non-amortized}

 All our implementations of non-amortized approaches rely on the reference implementation in \texttt{sbi} \citep{sbi}.
 We use the recommended defaults unless stated otherwise.
 Whenever available, the same MLP embedding network is used.
 It consists of 3 hidden layers with 64 units and SELU \citep{selu} activations.
 The latent space has a dimensionality of 10 features.
 For all sequential methods, we use 10 rounds to iteratively improve the posterior approximation.
+Tasks that are tagged with the {\bfseries prohibitive} keyword are computationally prohibitive, but technically not intractable because the computational cost is tied to the learning of the posterior approximation and not to the underlying (intractable) likelihood model.